learn-co-curriculum/phrg-introduction-to-css-code-along/README.md

 # Code Along Instructions

-View this [Pen][] in your browser.
-You should see a page similar to this:
+Open the [Pen][] in a separate browswer tab to follow the code along instructions.

+## Pen Screenshot

 ![][Pen homepage]

-We will modify the CSS code to transform the page from:
+## Unstyled HTML Document Screenshot

 ![][Unstyled page]

-to:
+## Styled HTML Document Screenshot

 ![][Styled page]

 All the CSS code you need to successfully modify the page is already included but commented out.
-All you need to do is un-comment all the `CSS declarations` (`property-name`:`value`) one by one.
-See the screenshot below:
+All you need to do is uncomment all the `CSS declarations` (`property-name`:`value`) one by one.

+## CSS Declarations Uncommenting Steps

 ![][Uncomment instructions]